 Select your area on the map to see live prices

 Live Heating Oil Prices

-We’re proud to offer low heating oil prices and have created this graph so you can compare prices from different suppliers - click on the suppliers names to toggle prices on or off.Get Live Prices Now
+We’re proud to offer low heating oil prices and have created this graph so you can see how we fair against different suppliers - click on the suppliers names to toggle prices on or off.Get Live Prices Now

 What affects the heating oil prices?

 As with the price of crude oil there are various reasons why heating oil prices vary each day.
 Although it's extremely difficult to predict changes in price we've put together some of the key factors that contribute to those changes.
 Once you know what affects heating oil prices you can make a better informed decision about whether it's a good time for you to top up your tank.